TEOS-10/GSW-Python/README.md

     signatures, parsed from src/c_gsw/gswteos-10.h.
 - `make_wrapped_ufuncs.py`: Generates gsw/_wrapped_ufuncs.py based on
     the output of make_ufuncs.py.
+    You'll need to clone the [GSW-Matlab](https://github.com/TEOS-10/GSW-Matlab)
+    and place it on directory down the same way as GSW-C from above.
 - `mat2npz.py`: generates an npz file in gsw/tests containing the test data and check values from the gsw_data_v3_0.mat file in the sibling GSW-Matlab repo.